sskeledzija/sskeledzija/README.md

 I have also Frontend Development experience, for example with React JS, Angular and JSF.
 In last few years I have been also working with messaging/streaming systems like Apache Kafka.
 In more than 15 years working in software development area I have gained great experience in end-to-end software life cycle development and also as a project development lead, working on various and challenging projects for mostly demanding customers.

-On this profile you can also find my latest project (unfortunatelly still under construction) - a kind of Advanced Appointement tool, written in Java, Kotlin, React and Express.
+On this profile you can also find latest project (unfortunatelly still under construction) - a kind of Advanced Appointement tool, written in Java, Kotlin, React and Express.
 Running on Spring Boot with MongoDB as Database.
 Check it out :)
 - https://github.com/sskeledzija/appo-tool-frontend
 - https://github.com/sskeledzija/appo-tool-mock-backend